Introduction – the basics of talent management

 Identify job criteria.
 Put a lot of thought into the key qualifications needed for each job to support the overall strategy.
 Competence management is a helpful way to catalogue, manage and develop employee skills.
 With the help of competence management, you’ll have a clear idea of the skills needed in your organisation and you’ll have the right people, in the right place.

 Attract candidates.
-Find the right place for the job ad, make sure it’s the right time for your target job seeked.
+Find the right place for the job ad, make sure it’s the right time for your sought-after target job.
 In addition to attracting candidates, this step often also includes scouting or headhunting, meaning actively bringing candidates to your organisation by getting in touch with prospects who are not actively looking for new job opportunities.

 Select the right employee.
 Interviews, tests, assessments, reference checks – the tools are plentiful.
-Remember to use available HR data to make a decisions that support your current competence management strategy.
+Remember to use available HR data to make a decision that support your current competence management strategy.

 Onboarding program.
 Step-by-step programs make the onboarding smooth, get new employees on board with company goals, and make them productive team members sooner rather than later.
 Successful onboarding programs also make people feel more welcomed, making them committed and motivated, increasing the likelihood of them staying for the long haul.